istarkov/flow-article/recompose-flow.md

 You don't need to provide types for enhancers arguments, flow will infer them automatically.

-Just remove `defaultProps` in the example above and you would immediately get an error inside `withProps` `[flow] undefined (This type cannot be coerced to string)`
+Just remove `defaultProps` in the example above and you would immediately get a flow error

+![[flow] undefined (This type cannot be coerced to string)](./error.png?raw=true)

-The other wonderful feature is the ability of flow to infer types automatically, this makes expirience with recompose even more better than ever.
+The other wonderful feature is the flow ability to infer types automatically, this makes expirience with recompose even more better than ever.

 See this in action.

 ![recompose-flow](https://user-images.githubusercontent.com/5077042/28116959-0c96ae2c-6714-11e7-930e-b1454c629908.gif)

-If you want to play with this there is a fully typed [example project](https://github.com/acdlite/recompose/tree/master/types/flow-example) of this [menu app](https://grader-meets-16837.netlify.com/)

-A lot of usefull information you can also get from  [tests](https://github.com/acdlite/recompose/tree/master/types/flow-typed/recompose_v0.24.x/flow_v0.53.x-)
+For me this feature is much more cool than error detection, as it allows to read and understand code much more faster.

+## Use recompose and flow with React Class Components

 Sometimes it's needed to use recompose with React Class Components.
 You can use following helper to extract property type from enhancer.